 DTA has protocol to identify cases where the EBT benefits have not been active for 90 days and contact you.
 DTA must send you a letter before they take action.
 If the EBT account is idle for 365 days, DTA will “purge” your account and prevent you from getting those benefits.

-DTA will also contact you if your SNAP balance seems too high (generally more than $2,500), to see if you are still alive and living in Massachusetts.
+DTA may also contact you if your SNAP balance seems too high.
 Sometimes SNAP balances are high if DTA made an error and issued you a retroactive payment or you won an appeal.
 Sometimes frail seniors or persons with disabilities also have high balances which may be an indication they may have lost their EBT card or need assistance with shopping and preparing food.
 A high EBT balance is not a sign of fraud!

-You can use your EBT card at stores in most other states, if you are visiting out of state or if you move out of MA and there are benefits left in the EBT account.
-If you use your benefits out of state, DTA will ask you to verify that you are still a resident of the state.
-If you do not provide proof of Massachusetts residency your case will be closed.
+- You can use your EBT card at stores in most other states, if you are visiting out of state or if you move out of MA and there are benefits left in the EBT account.
+If you use your benefits out of state, DTA may ask you to verify that you are still a resident of the state.
+See Can I use my EBT benefits out of state?
 You cannot get benefits in two states at once.